SJTU-CGM/APAV/README.md

 ```
 apav pavStaPheno --pav demo1_all.pav --pheno demo_sample.pheno
 ```
 The `pavStaPhenoHeat` command gives an overview of significantly phenotype-related regions.
-The `pavPlotPhenoBlock` command is used to display discrete phenotype.
+The `pavPlotPhenoBlock` command is used to display a discrete phenotype.
 The `pavPlotPhenoMan` command draws a Manhattan plot.
 The `pavPlotPhenoBar` and `pavPlotPhenoVio` commands show the relationship between a certain genomic region and a certain phenotype.
 ```
 apav pavPlotPhenoHeat --pav demo1_all.pav --pheno_res demo1_all.phenores
 apav pavPlotPhenoBlock --pav demo1_all.pav --pheno demo_sample.pheno --pheno_res demo1_all.phenores --pheno_name Gender